 He collaborated with scientists inside 3M to learn the technology, then went to potential customers to discuss the concept and get feedback.
 He worked with engineers to design and test prototypes, and once products were successfully made with quality, the business commercialization began.
 Dr. Wells managed all technical service activities for this product, 3M Empore® Extraction Disk cartridges, wrote every single item in print (technical notes and marketing brochures), gave talks to over 100 Pharma companies and contract research organizations to support sales, and trained 3M Japan and three large international distributors.

 In a race against time and the competition, Dr. Wells was integral in developing and commercializing a 96-well plate disk product for pharmaceutical bioanalytical customers.
 The Empore program introduced over a dozen product extensions as demand for new sorbent choices increased, and the business became very profitable.
 Dr. Wells was awarded the highest honor for a technical employee and received the 3M Circle of Technical Excellence Award in both 1993 and 1996 for his contributions to this program.
-The full product line was sold in later years to CDS Analytical.
+The full product line was sold in March 2019 to CDS Analytical.
 3M offers a great environment to foster innovation and from scientific collaborations with other groups in the company David became co-inventor of US Patent 5,472,600 on “Gradient Density Prefilters.”